mwolff44/ansible-kamailio-mw/README.md

 ### Kamailio

+    debian_version: stretch # debian version - tested with jessie and stretch
     kamailio_version: 50 # Kamailio version 5.0 . for 4.4 enter 44 and for 4.4 enter 43
     kamailio_conf_dir: '/etc/kamailio' # Configuration directory
     kamailio_install_conf: False # Allow the installation of the configuration files - Could be disabled when updating